light-devteam/closed-lightChat/README.md

 | **`error`**   | The message that the sender of the command will see if an error occurs while reloading the config. <br>**Leave blank to disable.**                                                                           |                                  |

 # JSON formatting
+With JSON support, you can create interactive text in a message.
+If you are embedding JSON in plain text, then you need to highlight it like this: `{json <json> }`.
+Where `<json>` is your json insert.
+Note that spaces are required after `{json` and before `}`.
+There may be more than one, but not less.
+If there is an error in the text color, it will be replaced with the standard one.
+If there is an error in the `action` inside `hoverEvent`, then `hoverEvent` will not work.
+If there is another error in your JSON insert, then the insert will not be applied.
+JSON inserts allow you to use hex codes to set the text color.
+To do this, use the `&{<color>}` construct, where `<color>` is any color supported by JSON.
+The standard Minecraft formatting hasn't gone away and you can still use it.
+Moreover, JSON formatting has been set to standard.
+If you specify a *color* in the first JSON insert, but not specify in the one after it, then it will become the same as in the first one, and so on.
+This works not only with `color`, but also with `underlined`, `strikethrough`, `italic`, `bold` and `obfuscated` text.
+In lines, line wrapping also works.
+To break a line, use the `\n` construct.
+If you want to insert the `\n` construct into your text without breaking the line, then use the `\\n` construct.
+More on this in the next paragraph.

 # Preset Commands